oleg-sta/site/about.md

 ---
 layout: page
-title: About
+title: About Oleg Stadnichenko
 permalink: /about/
 ---

-Welcome to my site!
+Welcome to my personal site!